-We have the capability to test vulcanized test plaques, as well as actual products.
-Our laboratories offer a wide range of abrasive wheels, speeds and test loadings.
+Our labs have the capability to test vulcanized test plaques as well as actual products and are fully equipped with a wide range of abrasive wheels, speeds, and testing loadings.
+Our expert team can design and conduct a custom testing package to support your product needs:

 Rotary Drum Abrasion (DIN Abrasion)